twobombs/thereminq-helm/README.md

-These vQbit Tooling HELM Charts are made for deployment in Rancher 2.x for use in K8s/K3d/K3s environments
+These vQbit Tooling HELM Charts are made for deployment in K8s/K3d/K3s environments

-Deploy in same namespace - instance name for kibana should be kibana - when not using ingress expose kibana at 5601 to the outside of the node
+Deploy in the same namespace - instance name for kibana should be kibana When not using Ingress forward Kibana and ES to the outside of the node